bahorn/skp/README.md

 kernel image (see `src/scripts/find_space.py` where it is at the time of writing set to 65kb) and also working on older kernel versions as `ExitBootServices()` is called much earlier in the boot process.
-The primary disavantage is that you have to do a runtime hook, and the path is seperate from what the BIOS hook does.
+The primary disadvantage is that you have to do a runtime hook, and the path is separate from what the BIOS hook does.

 The runtime hook is probably what you should use in most cases however.
 You can force it to be always used by unseting `DIRECT_PATCHING` in the envvar.